 Investment in the Notes involves risk.
 Prospective investors should carefully consider the following risk factors, together with the other information set out in this Offering Circular, before making a decision to invest in the Notes and should understand that the risks set forth below could, individually or in the aggregate, have a material adverse effect on the Republic's ability to repay principal and make payments of interest on the Notes or otherwise fulfil its obligations under the Notes.
 Most of these factors are contingencies which may or may not occur and the Republic is not in a position to express a view on the likelihood of any such contingency occurring.
 Additional risks and uncertainties not currently known to the Republic or that the Republic currently deems to be immaterial may also materially affect the Republic's economy and its ability to fulfil its obligations under the Notes.
 In any such case, investors may lose all or part of their investment in the Notes.
 Words and expressions defined in "Terms and Conditions of the Notes" or elsewhere in this Offering Circular have the same meanings in this section.

 Risk Factors Relating to Bulgaria

-Bulgaria's economy remains vulnerable to external shocks, including the recent global economic crisis and those that may be caused by future significant economic difficulties among its major trading partners or by more general "contagion" effects, which could have a material adverse effect on Bulgaria's economic growth
+Bulgaria's economy remains vulnerable to external shocks, significant economic difficulties among its major trading partners or more generally, which could have a material adverse effect on Bulgaria's economic growth